Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems: Methodology

 \end{corollary}

-\begin{proof} Combining Claim 1 and Claim 2, the SBRP can be transformed into a WSCP and solved by the corresponding ILP. \end{proof}
+\begin{proof} Combining Claim 1 and Claim 2, the SSRP can be transformed into a WSCP and solved by the corresponding ILP. \end{proof}

-By building the connection between the WSCP and the SBRP, we simplify the ILP (1) - (13) to the ILP (18) - (20).
-However, this simplified ILP is still intractable when considering the large-scale SBRP instances, since the size of the feasible trip configuration list $T_b$ increases exponentially in $|S|$.
-While in theory this happens in the ridepooling setting as well, in practice the shareablity network is sparse due to the quality of service constraints of the system (e.g. low passenger waiting times and detour limitation)~\cite{Alonso-Mora462}.
-However, in the SBRP context, the shareability network is considerably more dense because of the looser quality of service constraints.
-For example, there is no waiting time constraint (students do not specify a pickup time) and the maximum travel detour can be large due to the only limitation being the total trip length $t^{max}$ (usually 1 hour).
+By building the connection between the WSCP and the SSRP, we transform the ILP (1) - (13) to a much simplified ILP (18) - (20).
+The ILP (18) - (20) corresponds to a hyper-graph matching problem in the student-trip graph (as in \citet{Alonso-Mora462}), which is constructed based on the shareability network~\cite{Santi13290}.

+However, this simplified ILP is still intractable when considering large-scale SSRP instances, since the size of the bus trip set $T_b$ increases exponentially in $|S|$.
+While in theory this happens in the ride-pooling setting as well, in practice the shareablity network for pooling is sparse due to the quality of service constraints of the system (e.g. low passenger waiting times and detour limitations)~\cite{Alonso-Mora462}.
+However, in the SSRP context, the shareability network is considerably denser because of looser quality of service constraints.
+For example, there is no waiting time constraints (students do not specify a pickup time) and the maximum travel detour can be large due to the only limitation being the total trip length $t^{max}$ (usually 1 hour).
 The denser shareability network induces many large cliques and thus potential trip configurations to evaluate, which can become computationally challenging.
-In order to address this issue, we propose some network compression techniques that induce sparsity in the SBRP shareability network, and thereby improve the computational tractability of the problem.
+In order to address this issue, we propose some network compression techniques that induce sparsity in the SSRP shareability network, and thereby improve the computational tractability of the problem.